deadlocker8/SportTracker/README.md

 ![](screenshots/maintenance.png)

 ### Planned Tours
 Save your planned tours for each sport type and view them on a map.
+Once you actually took a planned tour you can link the corresponding track to the tour.

 ![](screenshots/planned_tours.jpg)